lcdonaldson/lds-challenge/README.md

 This is not perfect by any means but here is some info on the project during development.

 I learned some things mixing React with an existing html project.
 Its not as easy as starting a fresh project.
 There are a lot of things that don't work when attempting to use multiple dom containers in one project.
-Especially in css terms.
-Layout can be difficult and adding or removing classes is sometimes not possible with existing web components.
+Especially with CSS.
+Layouts can be difficult and adding or removing classes is sometimes not possible with existing web components.

 Having said that my biggest challenge was simply time and knowing that I just did as much as I could.
 Like I said its not perfect but I did finish most of what was asked.